 Papua New Guinea (PNG) is situated just south of the Equator and north of the Australian continent.
 Apart from the mainland, it comprises approx. 600 islands and is one and a half times as big as Germany.
 The western part of the island is the Indonesian province 'Irian Jaya'.
 The main island is crossed by a central range with deep carved valleys, which highest elevation is 'Mount Wilhelm' with an altitude of 4.706 m.
 The two largest rivers of the country, the 'Sepik' with a length of 1.600 km and the 'Fly River' with a length of 1.100 km, wind through the swamps of the coastal lowland.
 A string of active volcanoes, especially in 'New Britain', attest to the low geological age of the country.
 The climate in PNG shows a wide difference due to the topographical conditions (highlands, lowlands, and islands).
 The trade wind from May to October and the winds of the monsoon from December to March mark the two seasons.
 Both are full of humidity and rainfalls occur year-round.
 Most of the rainfalls happen in the month of November to March.
 The average percipitation amounts to 2.540 mm per year, yet varies from 1.200 mm in 'Port Moresby' to 12.000 mm in 'Tabubil' in the western highland.
 It is mostly raining in the evenings.

-on the highest elevations.
+The air temperature ranges depending on altitude between a maximum 38°C in the coastal areas and the freezing point on the highest elevations.
 The average temperature at the coast is 25 to 35°C, in the mountains the average lies within 20 to 28°C. The water temperature remains constant throughout the whole year.
 The sun is shining an average 7 hours per day.
 Because of the closeness to the Equator, there are no major shifts of day- and nighttimes during the year.
 At 6.00 a.m. the sun rises and between 6.00 and 6.30 p.m. it gets dark.
 The time difference to the CET is +10 hours.
 The currency of Papua New Guinea is Kina and freely convertible.
 As per today, 1 Euro buys 3.60 Kina.

 Port Moresby - the gateway to adventure